Joseph Dart: Personal life

 Dart married Dotha Dennison (b.
-July 31, 1809) of Norfolk, Connecticut in 1830 and had seven children, however several died while still young.
+July 31, 1809) of Norfolk, Connecticut, in 1830 and had seven children, however several died while still young.
 Other sources suggest they had only six children, with three dying in youth.
-They had successive residences on Swan Street, South Division Street and Erie Street during their heydey.
 He took considerable interest in local political affairs, although never held any political office.
 Dart was described as being a kind, Christian gentleman with integrity and was well respected by those who associated with him.

 Dart bought a grand house on the north-east corner of Niagara Street and Georgia Street in 1858 where he lived until his death.
 The house was built around 1854 and described as a "large and imposing dwelling" with an exterior composed of plain squares of stone.
-In the house, the Dart family entertained and hosted distinguished guests and held elaborate balls and dinners.

-After Dart's death, the house was lived in by Eugene Richmond, the son of railroad magnate Dean Richmond and with his wife up to around 1884.
-The house was later occupied by Theodore S. Fassett, also a man of the lumber trade, before it later became a boarding house.
-It was demolished around 1915 to give way to apartments and commercial development.
+Dart's mansion later became a boarding house and was demolished around 1915 to give way to apartments and commercial development.

 Death and legacy

-Dart died at the age of eighty on September 28, 1879.
-Up to a week prior to his death, he had been described as being in "very good health" and had spent most of the year visiting friends in the east of the country.
+On September 28, 1879, Dart died at the age of eighty.
+Up to a week prior to his death, he was described as being in "very good health" and had spent most of the year visiting friends in the east of the country.
 He was survived by three children, Joseph Dart Jr and two daughters.
-His remains are buried with a stone marker in Buffalo's Forest Lawn Cemetery.
+His remains are buried in Buffalo's Forest Lawn Cemetery.

-The grain elevator is Dart's legacy throughout the 20th and into the 21st century.
-He lived long enough to witness the improved and more substantial elevators built years after his initial one, after "setting the pace" in advancing grain transport between the east and west.
-His innovations, according to historian Jerry M. Malloy, revolutionized the grain management industry worldwide, while his name was remembered as being attributed to advancements in the Buffalo region.
+Dart lived long enough to witness the improved and more substantial elevators built years after his initial one, after "setting the pace" in advancing grain transport between the east and west.
+His innovations are associated with his name being remembered as bringing advancements in the Buffalo region.